 What is IB?

-The International Baccalaureate (IB) is a high-level college preparatory program designed for outstanding high school students.
-Students in the IB program have the option of pursuing either the full IB Diploma or Certificates in one or more areas of selected study.
-Students may earn college credit or advanced standing for their IB course work.
-The International Baccalaureate Diploma Programme is a two-year educational programme primarily aimed at 16-to-19-year-olds in 140 countries around the world.
-The programme provides an internationally accepted qualification for entry into higher education and is recognized by many universities worldwide.
-IB prepares students to succeed in a world where facts and fiction merge in the news, and where asking the right question is a crucial skill that will allow them to flourish long after they’ve left our programmes.
-Colleges always like to see prospective students challenge themselves, and those who risk their GPAs in order to take a more rigorous course of study stand out more than students with excellent GPAs who took a lighter course load.
+The International Baccalaureate Diploma Program is a high-level college preparatory program designed for outstanding high school students.
+Students in the IB program have the option of pursuing either the full IB Diploma or certificates in one or more areas of selected study.
+Students may earn college credit by fulfilling the requirements of the full IB Diploma or by passing individual IB exams in the subjects of their choice.
+The International Baccalaureate Diploma Program is a two-year educational program taken during the 11th and 12th grade years.
+The program provides an internationally accepted qualification for entry into higher education and is recognized by many universities worldwide.
+IB prepares students to succeed in a world where facts and fiction merge in the news, and where asking the right question is a crucial skill that will allow them to flourish long after they’ve left our programs.
+Colleges always like to see prospective students challenge themselves, and those who risk their GPAs in order to take a more rigorous course of study stand out more than students with excellent GPAs who take a lighter course load.

 SIMILARITIES Between AP and IB